matuzo/HTMHell/hell/adventcalendar/2025/9/index.md

 I heartily recommend reading [Where to Put Focus When Opening a Modal Dialog](https://adrianroselli.com/2025/06/where-to-put-focus-when-opening-a-modal-dialog.html?Theme=Light) by Adrian Roselli to help you decide where the focus will land on your dialog.
 Then read [O dialog focus, where art thou?](https://www.matuzo.at/blog/2023/focus-dialog/) to help you consistently get it where you want it.

 <p class="highlight">
-  If you read the MDN page on dialogs and are bothered by <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog#attributes">this warning about <code>tabindex</code> on <code>&lt;dialog&gt;</code></a>, you may either take Adrian or Manuel's word that it's OK, or you can enjoy this deep dive into <a href="https://www.matuzo.at/blog/2025/whats-an-interactive-element">What's an interactive element?</a>.
+  If you read the MDN page on dialogs and are bothered by <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/dialog#attributes">this warning about <code>tabindex</code> on <code>&lt;dialog&gt;</code></a>, you may either take Adrian or Manuel's word that it's OK, or you can enjoy Manuel's deep dive into <a href="https://www.matuzo.at/blog/2025/whats-an-interactive-element">What's an interactive element?</a>.
 Enjoy!
 </p>

 ## Dialogs discovered

-I hope this has been enough to convince you that its worth using dialogs, if you aren't already, or maybe you've found a couple of interesting tidbits you otherwise werent aware of.
+I hope this has been enough to convince you that it's worth using dialogs, if you aren't already, or maybe you've found a couple of interesting tidbits you otherwise weren't aware of.

-HTML is still changing and improving - it's not at all archaic or just there to provide divs into which we can inject all the things with JavaScript (though of course you can still do that, just please inject accessible elements)!
+HTML is still changing and improving - it's not at all archaic or just there to provide &lt;div&gt;s into which we can inject all the things with JavaScript (though of course you can still do that, just please inject accessible elements)!

-Feel free to contact me on the social medias to start a, uh, dialog.
+Feel free to contact me on the [social medias](https://sarajoy.dev/#find) to start a, uh, dialog.

 <script>
   const meetDialogButton = document.getElementById("openMeetDialog");